dana-rocha/dana-rocha/README.md

 Curious about software engineering and the intersection of healthcare + tech.

 ## 💬 Background
-- 2018 - Graduated from Northeastern University with a B.S Biochemistry with the intention of going to medical school.
+- (2018) Graduated from Northeastern University with a B.S Biochemistry with the intention of going to medical school.
 Took an "Intro to Python" and became more curious.
-- 2018 - Decided to pivot from the med school route.
+- (2018) Decided to pivot from the med school route.
 Accepted into Northeastern's [M.S.
 Bioinformatics](https://cos.northeastern.edu/bioinformatics/) program.
 Wanted to combine tech + Biology.
-- 2020 - Completed an 8 month internship at Merck & Co.
+- (2020) Completed an 8 month internship at Merck & Co.
 The job hunt begins.
-- 2021 - The job hunt continues.
+- (2021) The job hunt continues.
 Participated in my first hackathon, Pearl Hacks 2021!
 Joined Reskill American's first cohort!

 ## ♥️ Favorites
 - Hobbies - Avid skier, scuba diver, and swimmer
 - Movies & TV - The Queen's Gambit, Big Little Lies, House of Cards, The Godfather Part 1 and 2, Black Panther
 - Books - The Seven Husbands of Evelyn Hugo by Taylor Jenkins Reid, America is Not the Heart by Elaine Castillo
-- Food - Pineapple on Pizza, Rocky Road ice cream, French fries with Ranch dressing
+- Food - Pineapple on Pizza, Rocky Road ice cream, French fries with Ranch dressing, Toro sashimi